Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Empirical Study Setup

 \subsection{Evaluation Metrics}

-To evaluate the performance of \emph{GPT-4} for the quantitative analysis, we match the same evaluation metrics that are used by each ASE task.
-For code generation, we use the $pass@k$ metric \cite{chen2021evaluating}.
-It is defined as the probability that at least one of the top k-generated code samples passes the unit tests for a problem.
-In this study, the k is set to 1, meaning that we evaluate 1 code snippet generated per question.
-For comment generation, we use the $BLEU$ score \cite{papineni2002bleu} which is the most commonly used evaluation metric for natural language texts to assess the similarity of the generated text from the ground truth, using n-gram precision.
-For code translation, we use $BLEU$, $ACC$ \cite{stehman1997selecting}, and $CodeBLEU$ \cite{ren2020codebleu}. $BLEU$ is the same metric mentioned above, $ACC$ is the average number of textual exact matches of the generated code and the ground truth code, and $CodeBLEU$ is a specialized $BLEU$ metric for code texts.
-It uses a mixture of traditional n-gram precision, n-gram matching with weighted keywords, syntactic AST match, and dataflow matching.
+We use the same metrics as the benchmarks to evaluate \emph{GPT-4}.
+For code generation, we use $pass@k$~\cite{chen2021evaluating}, defined as the probability that one of the top k-generated samples passes the unit tests (with k set to 1).
+For code summarization, we use $BLEU$ \cite{papineni2002bleu}, which assesses similarity to the ground truth using n-gram precision.
+For code translation, we use $BLEU$, $ACC$~\cite{stehman1997selecting}, and $CodeBLEU$~\cite{ren2020codebleu}, which combines n-gram precision, keyword matching, AST matching, and dataflow matching.

-\section{Methodology and protocols}
+\section{Methodology and Protocols}

+In this section, we discuss the details of the methodology and the protocol designs for our quantitative and qualitative study.
 Figure \ref{fig:overview} shows the overall workflow of this study.
-The objective of this study is to understand, for typical ASE tasks (such as code generation, comment generation, and code translation), what the pros and cons of using a fine-tuned language model (e.g., CodeBERT tuned on a specific ASE task like code generation) vs. prompting an LLM (e.g., \emph{GPT-4} to create the code) are.
-In this work, we take common fine-tuned models applied to ASE tasks as baselines and compare them with different results of \emph{GPT-4} using a variety of prompt engineering strategies.
-To stay as close as possible to the original studies of the baselines, we use their original paper's results as-is (i.e., we don’t run them ourselves and reuse the scores reported in these papers as they used the same benchmark datasets listed in Table~\ref{tab:dataset}).
-We then try to replicate each of those experiments by prompting \emph{GPT-4}.